shivaduke28/kanikama-docs/docs/how-it-works/diffuse-lighting.md

 sidebar_position: 1
 ---

-# How It Works
+# Diffuse Lighting

-Diffuse lighting in Kanikama is inspired by GhostIllumination by phi16[1] and based on the technique of Precomputed Radiance Transfer [2].
+Diffuse lighting in Kanikama is inspired by GhostIllumination by phi16[^1] and based on the technique of Precomputed Radiance Transfer[^2].

 Consider a scene where there are green and red point lights in a room.
 The colors of the lights are `(1,0,0)` and `(0,1,0)`, respectively, and they have the intensity `2`.